Gerald Alexander: Montana State

 Alexander again participated in the Bill Walsh Minority Internship Program in the summer of 2016, this time with the Tampa Bay Buccaneers.
 Following the two-week program, Alexander coached Montana State's secondary.

 California

 Alexander joined University of California's coaching staff in 2017 as their defensive backs coach.
 He served in that role through the 2019 season.

 Miami Dolphins

 On January 24, 2020, it was reported that Alexander was hired by the Miami Dolphins to serve as the team's defensive backs coach under head coach Brian Flores.
 He missed the team's week 9 game against the Arizona Cardinals on November 8, 2020, in accordance with COVID-19 protocols.
 On February 10, 2022, Alexander was fired by the Dolphins.

 Alexander was in his second year as the team's assistant defensive backs coach.

 Pittsburgh Steelers

 In his first season with the Pittsburgh Steelers, Alexander assisted with a Steelers secondary that tied for first in the League in interceptions with 20 in 2022.
-Safety Minkah Fitzpatrick led the group with a career-high and League-leading six interceptions, earning Pro Bowl and First Team All-Pro honors.
+Safety Minkah Fitzpatrick led the group with six interceptions, earning Pro Bowl and First Team All-Pro honors.